virtualgraham/community_walk_graph/README.md

 - `node_ids`: A list of positive integer node ids
 - `len`: The length of each random walk.
 Larger lengths find larger communities
 - `trials`: The number of random walks to run per node.
 More trials leads to more consistent results.
 - `member_portion`: An integer between `0` and `trials`.
 Nodes are only included in community if they appear in `member_portion` or more number of random walks.
-High `member_portion` leads to smaller more consistent communities, and larger `member_portion` leads to larger more variable communities.
+High `member_portion` leads to smaller more consistent communities, and lower `member_portion` leads to larger more variable communities.